-Given the expansive and global nature of the APGI, a Leadership Advisory Team has been appointed.
-The Leadership Advisory Team is primarily responsible for the operation of the APGI and the approval of access to material and data held by the APGI.
+Given the expansive and global nature of the APGI, a Leadership Executive Team has been appointed.
+The Leadership Team is primarily responsible for the operation of the APGI and the approval of access to material and data held by the APGI.

-The Principal investigator and overall leader of the APGI is Anthony Gill, who together with the Leadership Advisory Team are responsible for overall strategy, direction and output for the APGI and are accountable for reporting back to the primary funding bodies regarding progress.
+The Leadership Team are responsible for overall strategy, direction and output for the APGI and are accountable for reporting back to the primary funding bodies regarding progress.

 The Bertalli Chair in Cancer Medicine, University of Melbourne Centre for Cancer Research, Sean obtained his PhD in pathology from the University of Queensland.
 He is a founding scientific fellow in The Royal College of Pathologists of Australasia.
 Previous appointments include the chair of medical genomics at the University of Glasgow, co-director of the Scottish Genomes Partnership, a professor of genetics at the University of Queensland, and founding director of the Queensland Centre for Medical Genomics.
 Over the past 8 years, Sean has pioneered whole-genome and transcriptome analysis of cancer patients, co-led Australia’s International Cancer Genome Consortium efforts into pancreatic, neuroendocrine and ovarian cancer, and contributed cohort-based mutational landscape studies in melanoma and oesophageal cancer.
 His current research is firmly focused on real-time omic anlaysis of recalcitrant cancers, testing the value of personalised therapies, and further cancer genome discovery.